Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 - Files that relate to the device and/or board configuration (i.e. generated by MCUXpresso or STM32CubeMX)
 - Linker Script definition for boards that require specific memory configurations.

-The parameters of the available APIs are defined in `CMSIS_board_header`.
+The configuration parameters of the available APIs are defined in `CMSIS_target_header`.

-ToDo: add more information.
-- Do we need driver instance numbers in “connections”?
-- Does this header include <cmsis_shield_header> when it exist?

 **Generator Usage:**